Finding the Best Places to Retire Since 2006!

 11825 Heron Bay Blvd., Coral Springs, Florida 33321

-Heron Bay, a Large Planned Community in Southeastern Florida, Has Beautiful Single Family Homes, Condos, Town Homes, a TPC Golf Course, Gated Entries and Manicured Grounds
+Heron Bay is Laced with Canals and Has Beautiful Single Family Homes, Condos, Town Homes, a TPC Golf Course, Gated Entries and Manicured Grounds

 Heron Bay is a large, gated community that is partly in Coral Springs and partly in Parkland in southeastern Florida.
 Some homes have a Coral Springs address and some have a Parkland address.
 Building started in the mid-1990s and continues today.